Dr Sarah Hale

 Research interests

 Current interests include both pedagogical and political aspects of foundation year provision.
-Her recent article, ‘The Class Politics of Foundation Years’ (Journal of the Foundation Year Network 2021), examines practitioner perceptions of the role of foundation years in working class students’ access to, experiences of, and outcomes from higher education.
+My recent article, ‘The Class Politics of Foundation Years’ (Journal of the Foundation Year Network 2021), examines practitioner perceptions of the role of foundation years in working class students’ access to, experiences of, and outcomes from higher education.

 Teaching activities